What is chronic myeloid leukaemia (CML)?

 • Accelerated phase

-In a small number of people, the leukaemia may progress from the chronic phase to the accelerated phase.
+In a small number of people, the leukaemia may go from the chronic phase to the accelerated phase.
 This can happen if the CML does not respond well to treatment.
 Sometimes people are diagnosed with CML in the accelerated phase.

-In the accelerated phase, less than 2 in 10 blood cells in the blood or bone marrow (10 to 19%) are blast cells.
+In the accelerated phase, less than 20 in 100 blood cells in the blood or bone marrow (10% to 19%) are blast cells.

 In this phase, there are more blast cells in the blood or bone marrow.
-You may also develop symptoms such as:
+You may also develop some of the more common symptoms of leukaemia.
+If you feel unwell or develop new symptoms, tell your doctor.

 • Blast phase

 The blast phase is like an acute leukaemia.
-In this phase, more than 2 in 10 blood cells in the blood or bone marrow (20%) are blast cells.
+In this phase, more than 20 in 100 blood cells in the blood or bone marrow (20%) are blast cells.
 The blast phase is sometimes called blast crisis.

 • Relapse